capitolmuckrakr/Gucci/README.md

 A. Lobbying filing disclosures

-Perform a search for form LD-1 or LD-2 filings (lobbying registrations and lobbying activity reports) submitted for Lockheed Martin in 2013:
+Perform a search for form LD-1 or LD-2 filings (lobbying registrations and lobbying activity reports) submitted for Lockheed Martin in 2019:

-    search = Gucci::House::Search.new(:client_name => "Lockheed Martin", :filing_year => 2013)
+    search = Gucci::House::Search.new(:client_name => "Lockheed Martin", :filing_year => 2019)

 B. Contribution filing disclosures

-Perform a search for form LD-203 filings submitted by Lockheed Martin and its individual lobbyists in 2013:
+Perform a search for form LD-203 filings submitted by Lockheed Martin and its individual lobbyists in 2019:

-    search = Gucci::House::Search.new(:organization_name => "Lockheed Martin", :filing_year => 2013, :contributions => true)
+    search = Gucci::House::Search.new(:organization_name => "Lockheed Martin", :filing_year => 2019, :contributions => true)

 C. Contributions search

-Perform a search for honorary contributions and payments to Sen. John McCain listed on multiple form LD-203 filings:
+Perform a search for honorary contributions and payments to Sen. Chuck Grassley listed on multiple form LD-203 filings:

-    search = Gucci::House::Search.new(:honoree=>"McCain",:contribution_type=>"Honorary",:contributions=>"contributions")
+    search = Gucci::House::Search.new(:honoree=>"Grassley",:contribution_type=>"Honorary",:contributions=>"contributions")

 The search is performed when `Gucci::House::Search.new` is called.
 You can then access the results of the search with `search.results`, an array of search result objects: